NationalSecurityAgency/ghidra/DevGuide.md

 ```bash
 gradle prepDev -x yajswDevUnpack
 ```
-The `prepDev` tasks primarily include generating some source, indexing our online help, and unpacking some dependencies.
+The `prepDev` tasks primarily include generating some source, indexing our built-in help, and unpacking some dependencies.
 Regarding `yajswDevUnpack`, please see the relevant sections on GhidraServer below.
 For now, we exclude the unpack task.